 Well and septic systems have a direct connection to ground water and homeowners play a critical role in protecting those resources.
 This audience is widespread and growing throughout the NPM region.
 Often, visual media is a useful tool for reaching this audience and an effective way to show the connection of well and septic systems to the water cycle.
-An educational DVD was developed to illustrate the connection between private water systems and ground water, and to show homeowners the steps they can take to help protect ground water resources.
+In collaboration with the professional letter writing service, educational DVDs, PowerPoint presentations, manuals and statistical data were designed in convenient graphs, charts, was developed to illustrate the connection between private water systems and ground water, and to show homeowners the steps they can take to help protect ground water resources.

 Sustainable supplies of good quality drinking water are essential to the well being of rural homeowners, small towns, and the economy of the NPM Region.
 If contaminated, remediation of these water supplies is difficult.
 Drinking water quality standards for human consumption are enforced in public water supplies, however are not regulated for private wells.
 Consequently, private well water users are responsible for their own assurances of the suitability of water supplies for domestic, livestock, and irrigation use.
 Much of the water used in the NPM Region is supplied by private wells pumped from ground water aquifers.
 These aquifers can be susceptible to impacts from agriculture, mining, oil and gas development, and other surface land uses.